mihailo-stevanovic/documentation-repository/API/Documentation/Sphinx/source/client_catalogs.rst

         "internalId": "6F9619FF-8B86-D011-B42D-00C04FC964FF"
     }

-If a client catalog with a matching ID is cannot be found, a ``404 Not Found`` status code is returned.
+If a client catalog with a matching ID cannot be found, a ``404 Not Found`` status code is returned.